Portland

 Oregon Sunshine(Dieteria canescens)

-Pacific Aster(Symphyotrichum chinense)
+Pacific Aster(Symphyotrichum chilense)

 Pacific Bleeding Heart(Dicentra formosa)